mwsatman/dist_control_lecture/README.md

 # dist_control_lecture
-A simulation scripts for lecture on Distributed Control and Optimization of Cyber-Physical Systems
+Simulation scripts for lecture on Distributed Control and Optimization of Cyber-Physical Systems

+Dependency:
+- numpy
+- matplotlib
+- qpsolvers